Hydepwns/rex_termbox/README.md

 If you see the application drawn and can trigger events, you're good to go.
 Use 'q' to quit the examples.

+## Distribution

+Building a standalone executable for applications using `:rrex_termbox` requires some special consideration due to the included NIF (Native Implemented Function) for the `termbox` C library.

+Standard Elixir tools like `escript` are **not** suitable because they do not correctly package the necessary shared object (`.so`) file located in the `priv/` directory.

+The recommended approach for creating distributable releases is to use **[Distillery](https://github.com/bitwalker/distillery)** or the built-in Elixir **[Releases](https://hexdocs.pm/mix/Mix.Tasks.Release.html)**.
+These tools are designed to handle NIFs correctly and will package your application along with the Erlang Runtime System (ERTS) and the compiled `termbox` NIF into a self-contained bundle.

+Consult the documentation for Distillery or Elixir Releases for specific instructions on configuring your project for release builds.